ArcadeData/arcadedb-docs/src/main/asciidoc/sql/SQL-Batch.md

  - maps (HTTP protocol only, see below).
 Example: ```return { 'first' : $a, 'second' : $b }```
  - a query.
 Example: ```return (SELECT FROM Foo)```

- NOTE: to return arrays and maps (eg. Java or Node.js driver) it's strongly recommended to use a RETURN SELECT, eg.
+ NOTE: to return arrays and maps (eg. Java or Node.js driver) it's strongly recommended using a RETURN SELECT, eg.

 ```
 return (SELECT $a as first, $b as second)